7 Steps for Successful ERP Implementation

 05. Extend Your ERP

-Once the chosen ERP provider, up to the implementation of the software solution.
+Once the chosen ERP service providers, up to the implementation of the software solution.
 The site can last between nine and twelve months as part of a small business, according to Marie-Laure Galland, CEO of Capwan.
 "The main cause of failure is the lack of involvement of the management.
 The teams from SMEs must also get along well with the provider, and it requires a lot of communi cation," she explains.
 For Eric Valion (Cegid), among the causes of failure, "forgetting to develop a specific interface is common."
 Keep an old software package that does not fit the new ERP is usually fatal.
 The words of the implementation of an ERP is the right definition of the project to the base according to clearly defined objectives, excellent communication between integrator and society, and careful monitoring.

 06. Made Last Adjustments